The “Medusa Complex” in Greek society

 Then Bob set off digging.
 He pulled off to bring back to its senses another child and help him out.
 Finally, thanks to Bob’s initiative, they dug a small tunnel and got out of there before they were buried alive.

-On an international level, the salvation lies on the coalition of all the herbivorous, the weak links, the pigs, against the voracious predators.
+On an international level, salvation lies on the coalition of all the herbivorous, the weak links, the pigs, against the voracious predators.

 ~~~~~~~~~~~~~